mehara-rothila/Data_Crunch-Xforce/README.md

 - `-p 8000:8000`: This is the port mapping.
 It connects port 8000 on your host machine (your computer, the first 8000) to port 8000 inside the container (the second 8000, where the Uvicorn server is listening).
 This allows you to access the API from your browser using localhost:8000.
 Make sure port 8000 is not already used by another application on your host.
 - `--rm`: This is a cleanup flag.
 It tells Docker to automatically remove the container (but not the image) when it stops (e.g., when you press CTRL+C in the terminal).
 - `--name predictor-app`: Assigns a convenient name predictor-app to the running container instance, making it easier to manage if needed.
-- `data-crunch-predictor`: Specifies the name of the image you want to run the container from (the one you built in the previous step).
+- `mehararothila/data-crunch-predictor:v1.1`: Specifies the name of the image you want to run the container from (the one you built in the previous step).

 **Output:** After running the command, you should see log output in your terminal, including lines from Uvicorn like:
 ```